Exact Rotating Wave Approximation: Abstract

 \section{Abstract}

-The Hamiltonian of a linearly driven two level system, or qubit, in a rotating frame contains non-commuting terms that oscillate at twice the drive frequency, $\omega$.
-This makes the task of analytically finding the qubit's time evolution nontrivial.
-For near-resonant drives, the application of the rotating wave approximation (RWA), which is suitable only for drives whose amplitude $H_1$ is small compared to $\omega$ and varies slowly on the time scale of $1/\omega$, yields a simple Hamiltonian that can be integrated easily.
-We present a series of corrections to the RWA Hamiltonian in $1/\omega$, resulting in an effective Hamiltonian whose time evolution is accurate also for strong and time-dependent drives, assuming $H_1(t) \lesssim \omega$.
-As a result of the envelope $H_1$ being time dependent, our effective Hamiltonian is a function not only of $H_1(t)$ itself but also of its time derivatives.
-Our effective Hamiltonian is obtained through a recurrence relation which we derive using a combination of a Magnus expansion of the original rotating-frame Hamiltonian and a Taylor series of $H_1$, called the Magnus-Taylor expansion.
-Using the same tool, we further derive kick operators that complete our effective Hamiltonian treatment for non-analyticities of the drive envelope.
-The time evolution generated by the effective Hamiltonian agrees with the exact time evolution at periodic points in time.
-For the most important correction (first order in $1/\omega$), we find that besides the well-known Bloch-Siegert shift there are two competing terms that depend on the first derivative of the envelope, $\dot H_1$, and on the detuning, $\Delta$.
+The Hamiltonian of a linearly driven two-level system, or qubit, in the standard rotating frame contains non-commuting terms that oscillate at twice the drive frequency, $\omega$, rendering the task of analytically finding the qubit's time evolution nontrivial.
+The application of the rotating wave approximation (RWA), which is suitable only for drives whose amplitude, or envelope, $H_1(t)$, is small compared to $\omega$ and varies slowly on the time scale of $1/\omega$, yields a simple Hamiltonian that can be integrated relatively easily.
+We present a series of corrections to the RWA Hamiltonian in $1/\omega$, resulting in an effective Hamiltonian whose time evolution is accurate also for time-dependent drive envelopes in the regime of strong driving, i.e., for $|H_1(t)| \lesssim \omega$.
+By extending the Magnus expansion with the use of a Taylor series we introduce a method that we call the Magnus-Taylor expansion, which we use to derive a recurrence relation for computing the effective Hamiltonian.
+We then employ the same method to derive kick operators, which complete our theory for non-smooth drives.
+The time evolution generated by our kick operators and effective Hamiltonian, both of which depend explicitly on the envelope and its time derivatives, agrees with the exact time evolution at periodic points in time.
+For the leading Hamiltonian correction we obtain a term proportional to the first derivative of the envelope, which competes with the Bloch-Siegert shift.